 It’s important when staging your home to stick to the essentials—you don’t want to visually overwhelm potential buyers.

 However, you also don’t want the home to look bare.
-There should be art on the walls (even DIY art can help stage your home if it’s done well), a light flower arrangement or two, and some tasteful accent decor.
+There should be art on the walls (even DIY art can help stage your home if it’s done well), a light flower arrangement or two of beautiful fall-themed flowers, and some tasteful accent decor.
 Fall-themed pillows in rich oranges, reds, or browns, candles, and seasonal wreaths are just a few options.

 When designing or staging a home, embrace the opportunity to let your expertise shine, and create a place home buyers can spend quality time with loved ones, unwind from a hard day’s work, and something that reflects them in the best way possible.
 Remember, staging is only one part of the house selling process.
 You need to make sure you carry out your other due diligence, and this article from TheAdvisory will help you do just that.
 Today, we’re going to delve into the importance of color in home staging, and how it can affect not only the mood of a room, but the mood of the people inhabiting it.